 Wisconsin grew from two districts to six by 1980, but the state's leagues continued to compete alongside leagues from Minnesota and the Upper Peninsula in the international tournament until 1982.
 Since that time, the champions of Wisconsin's six districts have met to determine the state's champion.
 Initially, this tournament used a single- or double-elimination format, but in recent years, Wisconsin's state tournament has used a round-robin format, with the top finishers in the round-robin standings then meeting to determine the state champion.

 The Wisconsin state champions advance to the Great Lakes region tournament in Indianapolis, Indiana.
 The Great Lakes champion advances to the Little League World Series in South Williamsport, Pennsylvania.
+Beginning with the 2021 international tournament, Wisconsin will compete in the Midwest Region as Little League Baseball reorganizes its region structure as part of an expansion of the World Series from sixteen to twenty participants.

 No Wisconsin league has ever participated in the Little League World Series.
 Two Wisconsin teams have reached a region championship game: Franklin National Little League reached the Central Region championship game in 1990, and Burlington Little League advanced to the Great Lakes Region title game in 2015.
 The Escanaba JC Little League from Michigan's Upper Peninsula qualified for the Little League World Series in 1957 after playing through the Wisconsin state tournament bracket.